tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 ## Showing up

 AJATT has an article about [Showing up](http://www.alljapaneseallthetime.com/blog/showing-up/).
-100% of winning showing up.
+100% of winning is showing up.
 Dedicate the time, and you'll see the results.

 Not only this concept is important when using Anki to learn languages,